-As I watched and took time to notice, the snow was dancing in the most perfectly choreographed dance routine that I had ever seen, and the resulting shapes of the snow drifts were simply unimaginable.
-My surroundings were alive and changing before my eyes, and it made me think about the many things that those who don’t live here may never experience:
+As I took time to take in my surroundings, I noticed how the snow was dancing in the most perfectly choreographed dance routine that I had ever seen, and the resulting shapes of the snowdrifts were simply unimaginable.
+My surroundings were alive and changing before my eyes.
+My yard that was once green only a couple of months ago was now a winter wonderland and it made me think about the many things that those who don’t live here may never experience:

 - Sun Dogs